Verdify

 Use least-privilege access, named owners, approval paths, and clear separation between read, draft, recommend, and execute capabilities.

-Model and provider choices
+AI and provider choices

 Keep architecture provider-neutral until client requirements, data sensitivity, retention needs, and procurement constraints are known.